0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 # How to enable resilience

-Our OpenVPN Server has build in resilience to make sure that you don't loose all your users that are added in the system.
-Or the IP of the server.
-This way you can protect yourself by the following scenarious:
+Our OpenVPN Server has build in resilience to make sure that you don't loose all your users, or lose connectiving by a chaning IP.
+This allows you to do the following:

-- accitental instance termination.
+- Protect against accitental instance termination.
-- you can build an autoscaling group with minimum of 1 so even if the server gose down it will be recreated.
+- You can build an autoscaling group with a minimum of 1 server, so even if the server gose down it will be recreated.
 - you can chagne the instance type whenever needed.
 - no matter what, the IP of the instacne stais the same.